 The home tonic is determined to be F by the final notes of bars 9 and 17.
-In bars 1-9, the combination of the 5 flats key signature, the home tonic and the lack of accidentals in the melody line identifies the melody scale as Phrygian (mode signature //P).
+In bars 1-9, the combination of the 5 flats key signature, the home tonic and the lack of accidentals in the melody line identifies the melody scale as Phrygian of the home tonic (mode signature //P).
 The melody line in bar 8 runs up through all the notes of this scale starting a fourth up (fifth down) from the tonic.
 The contrasting harmony is chromatic.
 The over-lines in bars 2 and 4 indicate held treble notes.

-The Emperor Has No Clothes v2/19/19 - p68 - ©copyright R.J.A.
+The Emperor Has No Clothes v3/21/19 - p74 - ©copyright R.J.A.
 Buhr